Six Decades Of Attitude & Counting

 After 40+ years in the business world, Terry says that his greatest achievements are being the proud husband of Shelly and a proud father of two adult children – Holly and Zach – and a frisky, feisty German Shepherd named Zynga and the handsome, talented Bassett, Cooper!

-Dave Angell. was born at Ft.
+Born on a Mountaintop in Tennesseee…no wait that was a different Davey.
+This Davey, aka ‘Capt Dave, was born at Ft.
 Lewis, Washington to a career Army Sergeant and stay at home mom.
-He came of age in El Paso, Texas going to school, playing sports and diggin' the music of the '60's.
+He came of age in El Paso, Texas and is still coming of age.
+Went to school, played sports and digs the music of the ’60’s.

-Surfer, cyclist, radio guy, wanna-be-drummer, rainbow chaser, husband, father, and grandfather, he has enjoyed hooking up with his old friend Harry to lend his voice as "The Liner Guy" for the Radio Wilder Show.
+Surfer, cyclist, radio guy, wanna-be-drummer, rainbow chaser, husband, father, and grandfather, he has enjoyed hooking up with his old friend Harry to lend his voice as “The Liner Guy” for the Radio Wilder Show and now “Mr. Producer Guy”.

 Dave says, “Yup, I can still play the same three chords I leaned back in 1963.
 Keep ‘um rockin’! ”